Drake Berehowsky

 Drake Berehowsky (born January 3, 1972) is a Canadian former professional ice hockey defenceman.
 He is best known for his time in the National Hockey League (NHL), where he played for the Toronto Maple Leafs, Pittsburgh Penguins, Edmonton Oilers, Nashville Predators, Vancouver Canucks and Phoenix Coyotes.

 He is the former head coach of the Orlando Solar Bears of the ECHL.
 He had two stints as the team's head coach, first coaching the Solar Bears during the 2012–13 season.
-Following the 2021-22 season, the Solar Bears and Berehowsky mutually agreed to part ways.
+Following the 2021–22 season, the Solar Bears and Berehowsky mutually agreed to part ways.

 Playing career

 As a youth, Berehowsky played in the 1985 Quebec International Pee-Wee Hockey Tournament with the Toronto Marlboros minor ice hockey team.

 Berehowsky began his junior hockey career with the Kingston Raiders of the Ontario Hockey League (OHL) in 1988 and had a strong rookie season, earning 46 points in 63 games.
-The Raiders were renamed to the Kingston Frontenacs in 1989–90.
-Berehowsky would only appear in nine games as he suffered a serious knee injury.
-He earned 14 points in those nine games and the Toronto Maple Leafs would draft Berehowsky with their first round draft pick in the 1990 NHL Entry Draft.
+The Raiders were renamed the "Kingston Frontenacs" in 1989–90.
+Berehowsky only appeared in nine games as he suffered a serious knee injury.
+He earned 14 points in those nine games and the Toronto Maple Leafs drafted Berehowsky with their first round draft pick in the 1990 NHL Entry Draft.
 Berehowsky split the 1990–91 season between the Frontenacs and the North Bay Centennials before earning a late season call-up to the Leafs.
 He returned to North Bay for the 1991–92 season, recording 82 points in 62 games, helping the Centennials to the OHL finals, tallying 31 points in 21 post-season games.
-Berehowsky would earn another late season call-up to Toronto, appearing in a single game, before being sent to the St. John's Maple Leafs for the 1992 American Hockey League (AHL) playoffs, where he recorded five assists in six games.
+Berehowsky earned another late season call-up to Toronto, appearing in a single game, before being sent to the St. John's Maple Leafs for the 1992 American Hockey League (AHL) playoffs, where he recorded five assists in six games.

 Berehowsky split the 1992–93 and 1993–94 seasons between St. John's and Toronto before earning a full-time roster spot in Toronto in the 1994–95 season.
 Berehowsky appeared in 25 games with the Maple Leafs in 1994–95.
 On April 7, 1995, the team traded him to the Pittsburgh Penguins for Grant Jennings.
-Berehowsky would finish the season as the odd man out on the Penguins defense, as he appeared in only four regular season games and one playoff game with the team.
-In 1995–96, Pittsburgh sent Berehowsky to the Cleveland Lumberjacks, their AHL affiliate, for most of the season and he would only appear in one game with the Penguins.
+Berehowsky finished the season as the odd man out on the Penguins' defense, as he appeared in only four regular season games and one playoff game with the team.
+In 1995–96, Pittsburgh sent Berehowsky to the Cleveland Lumberjacks, their AHL affiliate, for most of the season and he only appeared in one game with the Penguins.
 After the season, Berehowsky became a free agent.